 Getting to Bend

 Robert’s Field (RDM) in Redmond is Bend’s nearest airport, just 20-minutes north of town via Highway 97.
 Visitors have the option of taking ride-sharing services including Uber and Lyft, which operate across Central Oregon (Bend, Sisters, Redmond and Sunriver).
 Other options include taxis and a variety of shuttle services including Enviro Shuttle.
-Those looking for car-free transportation between Portland and Bend can opt for Greyhound or Central Oregon Breeze; both bus services offer daily transportation between Portland and Central Oregon.
-The Central Oregon Breeze offers a more robust schedule between the two cities and also accommodates pets for a fee.
+Those looking for car-free transportation between Portland and Bend can opt for Greyhound or Central Oregon Breeze ; both bus services offer transportation between Portland and Central Oregon.
+The Central Oregon Breeze now offers transportation between the two cities six days per week and also accommodates pets for a fee.

 Winter Ski Area Transportation